Smart Export Guarantee (SEG).

 What happens next?

 We’ll need to do some checks to make sure we’ve received everything we need from you.
 If there isn’t already one set up, we’ll use an industry database to apply for an Export MPAN.
 This helps us to identify the export supply from your meter so we’re able to know how much energy you’re exporting, then we can make your export payments.
-To set this up can take approximately a week.

 What’s on offer: